syncfusion-content/xamarin-docs/Xamarin/DataGrid/Styles.md

 # Styles in Xamarin DataGrid (SfDataGrid)

-The data grid applies style for all of its elements by setting desired values to the style properties in `DataGrid.GridStyle` or writing a Style class overriding from [DataGridStyle](http://help.syncfusion.com/cr/xamarin/Syncfusion.SfDataGrid.XForms.DataGridStyle.html), and assigning it to the [SfDataGrid.GridStyle](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfDataGrid.XForms.SfDataGrid.html#Syncfusion_SfDataGrid_XForms_SfDataGrid_GridStyle) property.
+The data grid applies style for all of its elements by setting desired values to the style properties in [SfDataGrid.GridStyle](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfDataGrid.XForms.SfDataGrid.html#Syncfusion_SfDataGrid_XForms_SfDataGrid_GridStyle) or writing a Style class overriding from [DataGridStyle](http://help.syncfusion.com/cr/xamarin/Syncfusion.SfDataGrid.XForms.DataGridStyle.html), and assigning it to the [SfDataGrid.GridStyle](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfDataGrid.XForms.SfDataGrid.html#Syncfusion_SfDataGrid_XForms_SfDataGrid_GridStyle) property.

 To apply style in xaml, follow the code example: